 Maimonides famously incorporated this restriction from the Midrash Halakha into the Mishneh Torah (cited above), where he extended the limitation on communal leadership to all positions of authority.
-This became known in the halakhic discourse as “serarah” or power of authority – a catch word for the prohibition of women to serve in positions of authority.
+This became known in the halakhic discourse as “serarah” or power of authority-a catch word for the prohibition of women to serve in positions of authority.

 Not all medieval authorities agreed with Maimonides.
 Many of the major medievalists ruled that women could hold a position of political and communal power if they achieved communal acceptance, largely due to the precedent of Biblical Deborah, cited above.
 Major medieval authorities such as Nahmanides, Rashba, and Ritva understood that the usage of “judge” indicated that Deborah served as a precedent for women in positions of political authority.
 The Ritva is particularly interesting because while he agreed with Maimonides that the prohibition of serarah barred women from all communal positions, he contended that if there was communal acceptance, there was no serarah.
-According to this approach, Deborrah de facto served as [rabbinic] judge and political leader since the people chose to accept her authority and unanimously submitted to her.
+According to this approach, Deborah de facto served as [rabbinic] judge and political leader since the people chose to accept her authority and unanimously submitted to her.
 A community, thus, could appoint a woman as their political, communal or religious leader without violating the tenet of serarah.

 The Contemporary Picture